bitmakerlabs/collections-iteration-drills/README.md

 1. Create a new array which has three of each number up to 50.
   * Ie. `[1, 1, 1, 2, 2, 2, 3, 3, 3, ... , 50, 50, 50]` and so on, up to 50.

+1. Make a new array out all of the countries from the hash in Exercise 6 that are not islands.
+Print out both arrays.

 ## Exercise 7 - Stretch